 My 20’s were spent in back to the land mode, singing in rock and pop cover bands, writing two chord songs and doing yoga.
 I was invited to the Playhouse in Fredericton around l980 or so to perform with Peter Miller.
 The CBC recorded that event and over the years I got to record a few shows with CBC.
 I met Mike Hanlon and we played at the Atlantic Folk Festival.
 Mike and I have played together in many groups over the years.
 One of the most enjoyable experiences of that decade was fronting the theatrical rock group “Airtight.”
 I learned a lot from these boys and have many fond memories.

-In my 40’s, I joined with harpist Judy Kamminga and we had a whirlwind of touring, recording and friendship.
+In my 40’s, I joined with harpist Judy Kamminga and we had a whirlwind of touring and recording.
 We played at the storytelling festival in Whitehorse and down into the Eastern states as far as “The Point” in Philadelphia.
 “Elemental Grace” was the 2nd ECMA nomination for me.
 We experienced a creative burst that took us into another recording,” Reverie.”
 Mike Doherty was the producer and later I collaborated with him on “Into Thunder”.
-I was inspired by a book called “Zen Guitar” that Lloyd gave me and it took me up a notch from my sloppy three chord guitar playing.
-Mike was the amazing bandmaster of the “Adshade Band” for quite a few years, with guitarist Mike Hanlon, bassist Darrell Williams and drummer Karl Gans.
+I was inspired by a gift from Lloyd Hanson, a book called “Zen Guitar” .
+This brought about a welcome change in my guitar playing.
+Mike was also the amazing bandmaster of the “Adshade Band” for quite a few years, with guitarist Mike Hanlon, bassist Darrell Williams and drummer Karl Gans.
 We had many many fine weekends in St. Andrews playing at the Tidal Pool and staying at Salty Towers.